cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 ### Emulation issues

--   Audio timing on PalmOS <= 4 is not perfect and processed at the refresh rate of the
+-   Audio timing on OS4 and earlier is not perfect and processed at the refresh rate of the
 -   emulator.
 Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.